 Every day, more mothers return to the workforce.
 With flexible working hours and high pay rates in the medical, financial, and marketing industries, it’s easy to see why.

 Dental hygienists nationwide make an average of $32.52 per hour, or over $65,000 per year.
 To put that into perspective, Americans make an average of $53,000 per year.
 A dental hygienist can also quickly work her way up to a position as a registered nurse.

-Registered nurses benefit from obtaining a master’s degree via online geriatric nurse practitioner programs.
-With a Master of Science in Nursing degree, a career as a nurse practitioner offers the greatest reward.
-Some nurse practitioners even work independent of physician supervision.
-The entry-level pay for nurse practitioners is at least $50,000 and up to $80,000 or more, with a national average of $86,000.
+Registered nurses benefit from obtaining a master’s degree.
+With a Master of Science in Nursing, a career as a family nurse practitioner is an option and offers the greatest reward.
+Some family nurse practitioners even work independent of physician supervision.
+The entry-level pay for family nurse practitioners is at least $50,000 and up to $80,000 or more, with a national average of $86,000.
 For women with young children, this career path is not only a possibility: it is a perfect fit for the mother who wants her career and pay to grow as her children get older.

 Diagnostic medical sonographers bring in a median pay of $27 per hour.
 This job can lead to specialties in various fields from obstetrics to geriatrics.
 Ultrasound technicians make between $50,000 and $60,000 per year.
 There’s no better way for a medical technician to bond with her patients than to share the happy news of a new arrival.
 And with more and more small doctor’s offices and outpatient centers using this technology on site, the demand for ultrasound technicians will continue to rise exponentially.

 The medical industry isn’t the only industry that offers working moms a high paying career.
 Web developers make an average of $55,000 per year, and many companies who hire these developers allow them to work from home.
 Women in this job can go on to become software development managers, who earn an average of $112,000 per year.